bokele/task-management-interview-2/README.md

     -   List all project
     -   Create a project
     -   Edit a project
-    -   Detele a Project
+    -   Delete a Project

 -   Task
     -   List all task
     -   Create a task
     -   Edit a task
     -   Detele a task
-    -   Reorder task by drag and drop
+    -   Delete task by drag and drop

--   Dashbord
+-   Dashboard
     -   View Total Project
     -   View Total Task
     -   View tasks associated with a project